micropython/micropython/index.rst

 <https://www.adafruit.com/products/2995>`_.

-Adafruit's MicroPython port features a unified Python APIs available under `shared-bindings` and a growing list of drivers that work with it.
+Adafruit's MicroPython port features a unified Python APIs available under `!shared-bindings` and a growing list of drivers that work with it.
 Currently only the Atmel SAMD21 port is supported but ESP8266 support will be added in the near future.